 I defended my PhD in computer science, with a thesis titled Programming Languages and Principles for Read-Write Linked Data, in 2011 under the supervision of Prof Vladimiro Sassone at University of Southampton, UK.
 My BA in Mathematics and Computer Science, with first class honours and a thesis titled Computable Cyclic Functions, was awarded by Oxford University, UK, in 2005.

-I have had the honour and pleasure to collaborate with Matteo Acclavio, Ki Yung Ahn, Bogdan Aman, Hamed Arshad, Clément Aubert, Ilaria Castellani, Gabriel Ciobanu, Marco Crepaldi, Mariangiola Dezani-Ciancaglini, Christian Esposito, Ihor Filimonov, Dov M. Gabbay, Paola Giannini, Nicholas Gibbins, Reynaldo Gil-Pons, Rob van Glabbeek, Olaf Hartig, Cengis Hasan, Peter Höfner, Christian Johansen, Shang-wei Lin, Sjouke Mauw, Andrzej Mizera, Vladimiro Sassone, Zach Smith, Lutz Straßburger, Chang Sun, Alwen Tiu, Leon van der Torre, Rolando Trujillo, Olaf Uwe, Cristian Văideanu, Tim Willemse, and Semen Yurkov.
+I have had the honour and pleasure to collaborate with Matteo Acclavio, Ki Yung Ahn, Bogdan Aman, Hamed Arshad, Clément Aubert, Bart Buelens, Ilaria Castellani, Gabriel Ciobanu, Marco Crepaldi, Mariangiola Dezani-Ciancaglini, Christian Esposito, Ihor Filimonov, Dov M. Gabbay, Elfi Goesaert, Paola Giannini, Nicholas Gibbins, Reynaldo Gil-Pons, Rob van Glabbeek, Olaf Hartig, Cengis Hasan, Peter Höfner, Christian Johansen, Shang-wei Lin, Sjouke Mauw, Andrzej Mizera, Livio Robaldo, Vladimiro Sassone, Zach Smith, Lutz Straßburger, Chang Sun, Alwen Tiu, Jan Thoemel, Leon van der Torre, Rolando Trujillo, Timur Umarov, Olaf Uwe, Cristian Văideanu, Tim Willemse, and Semen Yurkov.
 I look forward to future collaborations.